Khojasteh/i18n/README.md

   A check list box control that represents a list of currencies.

 - **TDBImageLabel:** \
-  A data-aware label control that displays value of a field plus a custom icon on a form.
+  A data-aware label control that displays the value of a field plus a custom icon on a form.

 - **TDBCultureLabel:** \
-  A data-aware label control that displays value of a locale field.
+  A data-aware label control that displays the value of a locale field.

 - **TDBCultureBox:** \
-  A data-aware combo box control that enable users to select value of a locale field from a list of cultures (locales).
+  A data-aware combo box control that enables users to select the value of a locale field from a list of cultures (locales).

 - **TDBCultureListBox:** \
-  A data-aware list box control that enable users to  select value of a locale field from a list of cultures (locales).
+  A data-aware list box control that enables users to select the value of a locale field from a list of cultures (locales).

 - **TDBTerritoryLabel:** \
   A data-aware label control that displays value of a country/region field.

 - **TDBTerritoryBox:** \
-  A data-aware  combo box  control  that  enable  users  to select  value of a country/region field from a list of territories.
+  A data-aware combo box  control that enables users to select the value of a country/region field from a list of territories.

 - **TDBTerritoryListBox:** \
-  A data-aware  list box  control  that  enable  users  to  select  value of a country/region field from a list of territories.
+  A data-aware list box control that enables users to select the value of a country/region field from a list of territories.

 - **TDBCurrencyLabel:** \
-  A data-aware label control that displays value of a currency symbol field.
+  A data-aware label control that displays the value of a currency symbol field.

 - **TDBCurrencyBox:** \
-  A data-aware  combo box  control  that  enable  users  to select  value of a currency symbol field from a list of currencies.
+  A data-aware combo box control  that enables users to select the value of a currency symbol field from a list of currencies.

 - **TDBCurrencyListBox:** \
-  A data-aware  list box  control  that  enable  users  to  select  value of a currency symbol field from a list of currencies.
+  A data-aware list box control that enables users to select the value of a currency symbol field from a list of currencies.

 - **TDBIntlDateTimeLabel:** \
-  A data-aware label control to display localized value of a date-time field.
+  A data-aware label control to display the localized value of a date-time field.

 - **TDBIntlDatePicker:** \
-  A data-aware control  that  enables the user to enter a localized date for a date field.
+  A data-aware control that enables users to enter a localized date in a date field.

 In addition, the i18n package comes with some extra classes for: